rethinkdb/rethinkdb-rs/2-query-language/external-api-access.md

 RethinkDB provides an [r.http](/api/javascript/http/) command for accessing external APIs directly from the database.
-Since many APIs operate via streams of JSON, RethinkDB is a convenient platform for manipulating and analyzing API data, both interactively and in running applications.
+Since many APIs accept and return JSON, RethinkDB is a convenient platform for manipulating and analyzing API data, both interactively and in running applications.